The first day of autumn at Scout Island Nature Centre is the day we say good-bye to our summer staff.

 During Bird Week, kids learned to identify the birds that visit us for the summer and studied their nesting behaviour, what type of feathers they have, what they eat and how they use their special “tools” (different types of beaks) for gathering their favourite food.

 During Mammal Week they handled animal skulls, dissected specimens, studied bats and their amazing echolocation skills, learned how the local mammals will be getting ready for winter soon, and even “became” Beavers for a day and mimicked their awesome adaptations!

 Our special Art in Nature six-hour Nature Fun Tuesdays for kids 8-13 were really popular this year.
 Our “frequent flyers” were assigned to the weekly observation and feeding of specific animals in the Nature House exhibits and became pros at their tasks.

-Art projects included: papier maché insects, giant volcano eruption, origami lotus flowers, realistic bird drawings, model caddis fly homes, model beaver lodges of collected clay and mud, amphibian/reptile mini books, “fossils” and tracks moulded in clay, and a photography day.
+Art projects included: papier maché insects (group project), giant volcano eruption (outdoors!), origami lotus flowers, realistic bird drawings, model caddis fly homes (made from found natural materials), model beaver lodges of collected clay and mud, amphibian/reptile mini books, “fossils” and tracks moulded in clay, and a photography day.

 We see autumn’s approach in other ways.
 The three osprey chicks that were hatched and reared atop the nesting pole are flying and hunting on their own.

 The parents appear to consider them ready for independent life, and have departed on their long migration to Central/South America.